 Of course you don’t have to agree with everything that Marcus Aurelius wrote.
 One thing that I find very hard to swallow is the concept of predestination and sort of Candide-like (the character from Voltaire’s book) all is for the best.

 Not sure whether this is consistent with free will, but who knows really.
-This type of thing is at the present moment unfalsifiable and cannot be proven.
-These types of things, however do not distract from the overall message of the work.
+Perhaps, just like in the movie “Arrival”, time is in fact non-linear and behaves in a much different way than the way we understand it today.
+This is at the present moment unfalsifiable and cannot be proven.

-Another point which is disputable is whether you in fact have complete control over your happiness.
-The Stoics argued that yes you can, however other schools of philosophy (for example the Peripatetics who followed the teachings of Aristotle) argued that there are some objective factors outside your control that also impact your happiness.
+Another point which is disputable is whether you really do have complete control over your happiness.
+The Stoics argued that yes you do, however other schools of philosophy (for example the Peripatetics who followed the teachings of Aristotle) argued that there are some objective factors outside your control that also impact your happiness.

 For example, if you don’t have access to the basic necessities of life such as food, shelter or sex, can you truly be happy?
 The Stoics argued that yes you can, but others like the Peripatetics argued that you need to have these necessities satisfied first.